Shankill Road bombing: Aftermath

 There was great anger and outrage in the Shankill in the wake of the bombing.
-Billy McQuiston told journalist Peter Taylor that "anybody on the Shankill Road that day, from a Boy Scout to a granny, if you'd given them a gun they would have gone out and retaliated".
+McQuiston told journalist Peter Taylor that "anybody on the Shankill Road that day, from a Boy Scout to a granny, if you'd given them a gun they would have gone out and retaliated".
 Many Protestants saw the bombing as an indiscriminate attack on them.
 Adair believed that the bomb was meant for him.
-Two days after the bombing, as Adair was driving away from his house, he stopped and told a police officer "I'm away to plan a mass murder".
+Two days after the bombing, as Adair was driving away from his house, he stopped and told a police officer, "I'm away to plan a mass murder".

 In the week following the bombing, the UDA and UVF launched a wave of "revenge attacks", killing 14 civilians.
 The UDA shot a Catholic delivery driver in Belfast after luring him to a bogus call just a few hours after the bombing.
 He died on 25 October.
 On 26 October, the UDA shot dead another two Catholic civilians and wounded five in an indiscriminate attack at a Council Depot on Kennedy Way, Belfast.
 On 30 October, UDA members entered a pub in Greysteel frequented by Catholics and again opened fire indiscriminately.
 Eight civilians (six Catholics and two Protestants) were killed and 13 were wounded.
 This became known as the Greysteel massacre.
 The UDA stated it was a direct retaliation for the Shankill Road bombing.
 Michael Stone and another UDA member said that Adair also vowed to launch simultaneous attacks on Catholics attending mass in Belfast.
 The day after the attack (Sunday), the security forces were sent to guard all Catholic churches in Belfast.
 A UDA member said that a carload of gunmen were sent to attack Holy Family Catholic Church on the Limestone Road, but called off the attack due to the high security.
 Adair denied the claims.